PenCheckerTeam/PenChecker/README.md

 * Links service versions to known vulnerabilities
 * Clear and simple report, with known remediation to be implemented

+## Getting Ready

+### For a Kali RaspeberryPI version :

+You need to install some dependencies first :
+- chmod +x install.sh
+- ./install.sh
+- Then do the same than the next point

+### For a basic Kali version :
+- Install virtualvenv for python and then : python -m venv name_of_your_venv
+- source name_of_your_venv/bin/activate
+- pip install -r requirements.txt

+Then you can just run the main.py program.

 ## How to push

 ```sh